dendronhq/dendron-site/vault/dendron.topic.commands.md

 - shortcuts: none

-Auto fix various issues with Dendron.
-You can pick among various actions for the doctor to perform
+Automatically fix various issues with Dendron.

+You can pick among various actions for the doctor to perform.

+- Doctor performs it's actions on **_the entire workspace_** by default
+- You can toggle this behavior with the `Change Scope` button on the top right corner of panel so that it runs **_only on the active open document_**.
+- This requires you to have a note open and in focus before running the doctor command.

 #### Actions

-- fixFrontmatter
+- `fixFrontmatter`
-  - add ids and titles to the frontmatter of all notes that are missing it
+  - Add ids and titles to the frontmatter of all notes that are missing it
-  - setup a `docs` folder if it doesn't exist.
+  - Setup a `docs` folder if it doesn't exist.
 Required if you want to [[publish|dendron.topic.publishing]] your notes

 <a href="https://www.loom.com/share/bd045f708f8e474193de8e3de0dc820f"> <img style="" src="https://cdn.loom.com/sessions/thumbnails/bd045f708f8e474193de8e3de0dc820f-with-play.gif"> </a>

+- `h1ToTitle`
-- h1ToTitle: remove initial `h1` header and use it to replace contents of `title` field in frontmatter
+  - Remove initial `h1` header and use it to replace contents of `title` field in frontmatter
+- `h1ToH2`
-- h1ToH2: convert all initial `h1` header to `h2` header
+  - Convert all initial `h1` header to `h2` header
+- `removeStubs`:
-- removeStubs: remove all stub docs
+  - Remove all stub docs
+- `oldNoteRefToNew`
-- oldNoteRefToNew: convert legacy note refs to new style note refs
+  - Convert legacy note refs to new style note refs
+- `createMissingLinkedNotes`
+  - **This doctor action is currently only supported in file scope.**

+  - Create notes that do not exist yet but has a wikilink to it.
+  - A preview pane will appear with the notes that will be created before proceeding.

 ### Dump State